 The Villa Bellezza Winery in Pepin, WI makes its sparkling wine using the Charmat method, typically used in Italy.
 In this method, as their reps tell us, “Pressurized stainless steel tanks are used in the second fermentation process to create the bubbles characteristic of sparkling wine.
 Refrigeration is being used to control the temperature to ensure the best quality end-product.”

 SO WHICH IS BETTER FOR A WEDDING?

 There really is no correct answer to this.
 It all comes down to preference (and budget).
-Champagne is more expensive, for sure.
-The good news is, sparkling wines of all types are so versatile, in that they work for every meal (breakfast, lunch and dinner), with many types of food (sweet, spicy, salty, you name it).
+One thing to consider in the difference between champagne and sparkling wine is that champagne is more expensive, for sure.
+The good news is, sparkling wines of all types are so versatile, in that they work for every meal (breakfast, lunch, and dinner), with many types of food (sweet, spicy, salty, you name it).
 Whether you’re having a morning wedding with a post-ceremony brunch, or an evening affair, sparkling wine can be a part of your celebration.
 If you’re planning on providing a glass for every guest, you might want to open yourself up to trying sparkling wines that won’t break the bank.
 But it’s up to you, try a variety, consider what food you are pairing it with, and you might be pleasantly surprised that you could prefer the taste of the less costly option.